40 Below Summer

-40 Below Summer is an American metal band from New Jersey.

-Forming in 1998, the band broke up seven years later in 2005.
+40 Below Summer is an American nu metal band from New Jersey.
+Formed in 1998, the band broke up seven years later in 2005.
 After two small reunions in 2006 and 2010, they permanently reformed in 2011.
-Their latest album, Transmission Infrared, was released on iTunes on October 16, 2015.
+Their latest album, Untethered, was released in 2025.

 History

 Beginnings (1998–2000)

 40 Below Summer came together after drummer and Peruvian native Carlos Aguilar met singer Max Illidge in a band named Alien.
 Joey D'Amico met Max Illidge in late 1997, and later joined the duo playing guitar.
 Pete Savad joined soon after playing bass at first, then moving to guitar with the addition of Jordan Plingos on bass.
 The self-released Side Show Freaks (1999) was recorded with these lineups at their rehearsal location in the Music Building, NYC.
 Savad left the band as they got close to signing their first record deal.
 Moving Plingos to guitar, the band added Steve Ferreira who was soon replaced by Puerto Rican-born Hector Graziani on bass.
 Soon after, Rain (2000) was self-released.